unicorn-wg/ohttp-charter/README.md

-Applications and use cases best suited for the Oblivious HTTP protocol are those that have discrete, transactional queries that might reveal small amounts of information over time.
+Applications and use cases best suited for the Oblivious HTTP protocol are those that have discrete, transactional queries that might reveal small amounts of information that accumulate over time.
 Examples include DNS queries, telemetry submission, and certificate revocation checking.
 In some of these application deployments, the relationship between client, server, and cooperating proxy might be configured out-of-band.

 General purpose HTTP applications such as web browsing are not in scope for the Oblivious HTTP protocol.
 Broad applicability is limited by multiple factors,